EtherealEngine/Blockchain-in-a-Box/packages/contracts/README.md

 Your first deployment is, ideally, to a Ganache test server.
 If you've never used Truffle or Ganache before, you should start here: https://www.trufflesuite.com/docs/truffle/quickstart

-Once you've read up and done a practice deployment, you are ready to deploy to the Webaverse sidechain network.
+Once you've read up and done a practice deployment, you are ready to deploy to your private sidechain network.
 You can do that by running

 ```bash
 npm run deploy-mainnetsidechain